 In the McNair Scholars Program, you are paid for completing your research project and participating in the program.
 Scholars receive compensation through stipends.

 No, because no service is required from you if give a scholarship.
 McNair Scholars put in hours on their research projects.

 Will the payment affect my financial aid?

 No, the payment is awarded through stipends.

 Do I have to attend graduate school at FSU?

-No, McNair Scholars receive fee waiver for more than 200 graduate schools across the nation, and can be accepted all over the nation.
+No, McNair Scholars receive fee waivers for more than 200 graduate schools across the nation, and can be accepted all over the nation.

 What if I want to get a JD, MD, DDS, or PharmD?